ffledgling/blog/_posts/2018-09-12-python-imports-i.markdown

 The loader, as the you might've guessed, is responsible for actually loading the module and returning the newly created `module` object to the caller.
 It is also responsible ensuring a few other things happen before and during the loading phase, such as adding the module to `sys.modules` and ensuring attributes like `.__file__` exist on the module object and are instantiated correctly.

 The finder object needs to be added the `sys.meta_path` list.
 Once that's done, the import system automatically invokes a `.find_module` on the finder object added to the meta path and provides it the name of the module to be imported, as well as the package path it's a part of (so relative imports work, if you so wish).
-If the finder returns a loader object (instead of None), it's used to actually load the object.
+If the finder returns a loader object (instead of None), it's used to actually load the object, by invoking the `.load_module` method.

 Let's look at what the `tmpfinder` actually looks like[3], I recommend reading through it and paying attention to the inline comments, they explain the Importer Protocol in slightly greater detail inline.
 ```python